-In the age of internet connectivity where people communicate with each other, purchase goods, pay bills, and manage their personal and professional lives using any number of digital devices across innumerable channels, and where sensors, scanners, and software track real-time location and behavior relating to all that activity, a lot of data gets generated.
+In the age of widespread internet connectivity, people purchase goods, pay bills, and manage their personal and professional lives using any number of digital devices across innumerable channels, a lot of data is generated.

-Not surprisingly, nearly every brand has found ways to access at least some of that information and apply it in fairly commonplace applications aimed at personalizing the brand experience—greeting individuals by name, pre-populating order forms, triggering pop-ups based on browsing history, and the like.
-Often as not, however, they execute them clumsily and with varying degrees of impact.
+In response, virtually every brand has devised ways to access some of that information and apply it in commonplace applications aimed at personalizing the brand experience, such as greeting individuals by name, pre-populating order forms, triggering pop-ups based on browsing history, and the like.
+More often than not, however, the execution is patchy, with inconsistent levels of success.

 The more digitally evolved brands and the marketplace leaders have acquired ways to access much more of that highly personal data along with the analytic and communication orchestration capabilities to deliver highly personalized, seamless engagement in much more sophisticated ways.
 Those with the most advanced technology and tools can access and deploy their insights gained in real time with pinpoint accuracy and increasingly personal and contextual relevance.